top of page

 Midway through it, London singer-songwriter Grace Carter compliments the track with a powerful verse as her vocals rise and fall against the emotive instrumentation as she addresses her desires.

-The end of the project ends ‘Brilliant Mind II’, and the Manchester born rapper Nemzzz raps the first verse leading us into the song with vigour before falling back to the South West Londoner who doesn’t lose the pace and carries us into his new musical chapter.
+The end of the mixtape ends ‘Brilliant Mind II’, and the Manchester born rapper Nemzzz raps the first verse leading us into the song with vigour before falling back to the South West Londoner who doesn’t lose the pace and carries us into his new musical chapter.

 Listen here